-- Table shows only the part of the mineral reserve on the Entrée-OTLLC Joint Venture portion of the Shivee Tolgoi licence. - Metal prices used for calculating the Hugo North underground net smelter returns ("NSR") are copper \$2.81/lb, gold \$970/oz, and silver \$15.50/oz based on long term metal price forecasts at the beginning of the mineral reserve work.
-The analysis indicates that the mineral reserve is still valid at these metal prices. - The NSR has been calculated with assumptions for smelter refining and treatment charges, deductions and payment terms, concentrate transport, metallurgical recoveries and royalties. - For the underground block cave all material within the shell has been converted to mineral reserve; this includes low grade indicated material and inferred material assigned zero grade treated as dilution. - Only measured resources were used to report proven reserves and only indicated resources were used to report probable reserves. - The Joint Venture Property comprises the eastern portion of the Shivee Tolgoi licence and all of the Javhlant licence.
-Title to both licences is held by Entrée.
-The Joint Venture Property is managed by Rio Tinto on behalf of OTLLC.
-Entrée will receive 20% of cash flows after capital and operating costs for material originating below 560 metres, and 30% above this depth. - The base case financial analysis has been prepared using current long term metal price estimates of copper \$2.87/lb, gold \$1,350/oz, and silver \$23.50/oz.
-Metal prices are assumed to fall from current prices to the long term average over five years. - The mineral reserves are not additive to the mineral resources.
+- Table shows only the part of the mineral reserve on the Entrée-OTLLC Joint Venture portion of the Shivee Tolgoi licence. - OTFS14 mineral reserves have the effective date September 20, 2014. - Metal prices used for calculating the Hugo North Extension underground NSR are as follows: copper at \$3.01/lb; gold at \$1,250/oz; and silver at \$20.37/oz, all based on long-term metal price forecasts at the beginning of the mineral reserves work.
+The analysis indicates that the mineral reserves are still valid at these metal prices. - The NSR has been calculated with assumptions for smelter refining and treatment charges, deductions and payment terms, concentrate transport, metallurgical recoveries and royalties. - For the underground block cave, all mineral resources within the shell have been converted to mineral reserves.
+This includes measured and indicated mineral resources below the resource cut-off grade.
+It also includes inferred mineral resources, which have been assigned a zero grade and treated as dilution. - For Hugo North Extension measured and indicated mineral resources were used to report probable mineral reserves.